quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 When setting the Request Max Ack Delay as a function of RTT, it is usually better to use the Smoothed RTT ({{Section 5.3 of QUIC-RECOVERY}}) or another estimate of the typical round trip time, but not Min RTT.
-This avoids eliciting an excessive number of acknowledgemtents when min_rtt is much smaller than smoothed_rtt.
+This avoids eliciting an unnecessarily high number of acknowledgements when min_rtt is much smaller than smoothed_rtt.

 Note that the congestion window and the RTT change over the lifetime of a